Kanazawa Station 金沢駅

 Your cultural adventure in Ishikawa starts here

-This remarkable train station is your start point for more in-depth exploration of Kanazawa and the neighboring areas of Ishikawa Prefecture —ancient provinces known until recently as Kaga, Echizen, and Noto.
-Some of these grand old kingdoms still survive as place and family names, including the Noto Peninsula and Kaga Onsen .
+This remarkable train station is your start point for more in-depth exploration of Kanazawa and the neighboring areas of Ishikawa Prefecture (formerly known as Kaga, Echizen, and Noto before the modern era).
+Some of these grand old kingdom names still survive as place and family names, including the Noto Peninsula and Kaga Onsen .

 Originally built in 1898, Kanazawa Station received a major overhaul in 2005, with a futuristic design featuring a glass-and-steel dome and a giant wooden gate resembling a torii, a gate found at Japanese shrines.
 Kanazawa is the cultural and economic capital of the entire Hokuriku region .

-- The impressive Tsuzumi-mon gate inside the station
+- The impressive Tsuzumi-mon gate in front of the station

 - Gold leaf ice cream